Ancient sites of South Pelion

 The city of Sepiada is known to have been isolated from the rest of Magnesia; contact with other cities was possible only by sea.

-Southern Pelion topoguide
+South Pelion topoguide

-Southern Pelion topoguide is available for Android devices as an in-app purchase via the topoguide Greece in Play Store.
+South Pelion topoguide is available for Android devices as an in-app purchase via the topoguide Greece in Play Store.

-Southern Pelion topoguide is also available for iOS (iPhone και iPad) devices as an in-app purchase via Topoguide Greece app, found in App Store.
+South Pelion topoguide is also available for iOS (iPhone και iPad) devices as an in-app purchase via Topoguide Greece app, found in App Store.

-Southern Pelion topoguide is a member of Central Greece region.
+South Pelion topoguide is a member of Central Greece region.